conveos/widget-CCAT-react/README.md

 * Handling multiple Languages dynamically
 * Added the possibility to have open-chat-img and close-chat-img

-More information on the updated and improved capabilities of the widget follow bellow.
+More information on the updated and improved capabilities of the widget follow below.

 **This is a fork of the official react widget created by Andrea Pesce on  https://github.com/AndreaPesce2002/widget-CCAT-react**